osmanatam/100-days-of-code/post-log-2021.md

 ## Most People Can't Get Through The Hardest Part Of A Goal

 It's been 7 months and 2 weeks since WishTender was an idea.
 6 months and 4 weeks since I made a demo of the app.
-6 months and 3 weeks since I started coding the frontend.
+6 months and 3 weeks since I started coding the app.

 When I started my spouse asked me when I'd be done.
 I said by the end of October.
 That was 3 months ago.